Portrait Picture

 Christian Thorn

-My name is Christian Karl Bahram Thorn, I studied Computer Science in Nuremberg and currently work in tech as backend dev.
+My name is Christian Karl Bahram Thorn, I studied Computer Science in Nuremberg and currently work in tech as a backend dev.

 When I learned to read and write in the first grade of elementary school I was able to start games like Sokoban and Leisure Suit Larry 1 on the family’s computer.
 That machine was running an IBM PC DOS (developed by Microsoft), had a 5.25-inch floppy disk drive 💾 and a green monochrome monitor as output in 1990.
 Solving computer related problems is fun to me since my earliest years.